 Jenny is a teacher with thirty years of experience.
 She believes that all young people have a right to access accurate, relevant, age-appropriate information that will better equip them to reduce risk, stay healthy and safe, and be happy and well as they grow and develop.

 She is currently working on a series of parent guides that will span primary and secondary age ranges and provide helpful information to parents and carers to assist them in supporting their children.
 She understands that what has always been a tricky area for conversation is now made even more complex because of technology, especially social media.
-She lives in Melbourne’s north with her family (including three adult children) and loves cats, indoor plants, travel, swimming, walking and travel.
-And reading.
+Jenny knows how important parents/carers and families are, and loves presenting to parents and answering questions, helping them help their children.